-Net cash provided by financing activities for the year ended December 31, 2021 was \$10.2 million as compared to \$1.3 million for the year ended December 31, 2020.
-During the year ended December 31, 2021, our financing activities increased primarily as a result of the issuance of the senior secured bridge notes in the principal amount of \$11.0 million, offset by related debt issuance costs of \$0.7 million.
-During the year ended December 31, 2020, our financing activities were comprised of the Interim Financing in the principal amount of \$14.7 million, offset by related debt issuance costs of \$2.2 million.
-This was partially offset by the \$10.8 million repayment of the note payable to the Elizabeth Stavola 2016 NV Irrevocable Trust which was assumed by us as part the MPX Acquisition.
+Net cash provided by financing activities for the year ended December 31, 2022 was \$22.1 million as compared to \$10.2 million for the year ended December 31, 2021.
+During the year ended December 31, 2022, we received proceeds from the issuance of the Additional Secured Debentures of \$24.3 million which was partially offset by approximately \$0.4 million from the repayment of debt.
+Further, as part of the RSUs issuances, we paid \$1.8 million on our employees' behalf during the year ended December 31, 2022.
+This compares to the issuance of the Senior Secured Bridge Notes in the principal amount of \$11.0 million, offset by related debt issuance costs of \$0.7 million and repayment of certain debt of less than \$0.1 million during the year ended December 31, 2021.